Also on this page: History of Railholiday| Carriage Histories | FAQ's

 John is our most senior member, chief paint stripper and up-cycler, as well as photographer.
 With a great knowledge of organic plant care Lil is our Friday gardener but her talents also include book making, so she also gets drawn into mail shots and card making.

 Emily works with Nicki on the changeovers and helps Lizzy with mailshots.
 Kath primarily keeps the carriage paintwork looking fresh but will turn her hand to any task asigned, from stuffing envelopes to keeping the staff healthy with her weekly Tai Chi sessions.
+Michelle is our newest team member and helps the cleaning staff and sometimes the gardening team on changeover days.

 The Hayle Team